MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound http.sys-based web server traffic on default HTTP and HTTPS ports should be allowed.

+If `true`, corresponding ports are open and HTTP/HTTPS will be available.
+If `false`, HTTP/HTTPS ports are not open.
+The script achieves this by enabling or disabling the [World Wide Web Services (HTTP Traffic-In)](#world-wide-web-services-http-traffic-in) and [World Wide Web Services (HTTPS Traffic-In)](#world-wide-web-services-https-traffic-in) firewall rules.

 ```yaml
 Type: Boolean
 Required: false